ihmcrobotics/ihmc_valkyrie_ros/README.md

 #ihmc\_valkyrie

-The `ihmc_valkyrie` package allows for integrating the IHMC ROS API and the NASA Johnson Space Center Valkyrie humanoid in simulation and on real robot hardware.
+The `ihmc_valkyrie_ros` package allows for integrating the IHMC ROS API and the NASA Johnson Space Center Valkyrie humanoid in simulation and on real robot hardware.

 ## Getting Started